-If you have been injured in an accident in New York City that occurred as a result of another party’s action or inaction, you deserve compensation for your losses.
-Depending on the circumstances of your case, you may be eligible to recover medical expenses, lost wages due to missed time at work, and even a monetary award for the pain and suffering you have experienced due to your injuries.
+If you have been injured in an accident in New York City that resulted from another party’s action or inaction, you deserve compensation for your losses.
+Depending on the circumstances of your case, you may be eligible to recover medical expenses.
+Lost wages due to missed time at work.
+And even a monetary award for the pain and suffering you have experienced due to your injuries.

 Most personal injury cases in New York are resolved via a negotiated settlement with an insurance company.
 A settlement is usually a one-time payment that is agreed upon outside of court.
 However, some circumstances may warrant further legal action.
-If the compensation you are being offered does not cover your losses, your personal injury lawyer may suggest that you take your claim to court in the form of a lawsuit.
+If the compensation you are being offered does not cover your losses, your personal injury lawyer may suggest that you take your claim to court as a lawsuit.

-Yet while there are many benefits to taking your claim before a judge and jury, there may be some potential disadvantages as well.
-It is important to be aware of these possibilities before you make the ultimate decision to forego a settlement in favor of a lawsuit.
+Yet, while there are many benefits to taking your claim before a judge and jury, there may also be some potential disadvantages.
+It is important to be aware of these possibilities before deciding to forego a settlement in favor of a lawsuit.
 Here are the pros and cons of going to trial.

 Pros of Going to Trial

 Taking your personal injury claim to trial offers some significant advantages over settling out of court, including:

 - Holding the at-fault party publicly accountable – Settlements tend to be confidential affairs.
 This means the public will never learn how much you were awarded in your claim.
 Furthermore, in a settlement, the defendant never has to admit fault.
 Going to trial makes the process public.
 That enables you can hold the defendant accountable for your injuries.
 This may act as a deterrent for similar behavior in the future.
 So you may save other potential victims from the pain and suffering you have experienced.

 - Winning a potentially larger monetary award – When you take your claim before a jury of your peers, they might award you a much larger amount of compensation than you may have received in a settlement.